I/O File Details and Format¶

 and, if available, mode of each observed

-phase is that is not predicted is also listed.
+phase that is not predicted is also listed.

 —